montlewis/PerchCMS-Typinator-Set/README.md

 ![SHOP FUNCTIONS](https://www.lewisarts.com/perchset/shop_functions.png)

-In the case of these expansions, it will drop an example function into your editor and optionally take you to that functions page in the Perch Documentation.
+In the case of these expansions, it will drop an example function into your editor and optionally take you to that function’s page in the Perch Documentation.

 The options here are: